Semisimplicity and weight-monodromy for fundamental groups: Results on semisimplicity and weight--monodromy

 \subsection{The main theorems}

 Let $X$ be a smooth geometrically connected variety over $K$, and $x_1, x_2$ rational tangential basepoints of $X$.
-Let $\ell$ be a prime.
+Let $\ell$ be a prime, which may be equal to $p$.

-The main theorems of this section are: \begin{theorem}[Weight-monodromy] The Weil--Deligne representation $\Pi^\ell(X_{\bar K}; \bar x_1, \bar x_2)$, with the canonical weight filtration (Definition~\ref{weight-defn} below), is mixed. \end{theorem} \begin{theorem}[Semisimplicity] Each element of $W_K$ acts semisimply on the Weil--Deligne representation $\Pi^\ell(X_{\bar K}; \bar x_1, \bar x_2)$. \end{theorem}
+The main theorems of this section are: \begin{theorem}[Weight--monodromy] The Weil--Deligne representation $\Pi^\ell(X_{\bar K}; \bar x_1, \bar x_2)$, with the canonical weight filtration (Definition~\ref{weight-defn} below), is mixed. \end{theorem} \begin{theorem}[Semisimplicity] Each element of $W_K$ acts semisimply on the Weil--Deligne representation $\Pi^\ell(X_{\bar K}; \bar x_1, \bar x_2)$. \end{theorem}

 Theorem~\ref{semi-simplicity-l-adic} above admits the following down-to-earth reformulation.
 If $\ell\not=p$, the theorem says that every Frobenius element of $\text{Gal}(\overline K/K)$ acts semisimply on $\mathbb{Z}_\ell\llbrack\pi_1^\ell(X_{\bar K}; \bar x_1, \bar x_2)\rrbrack$, or equivalently that every element of $W_K$ acts semisimply on $\Pi^\ell(X_{\bar K}; \bar x_1, \bar x_2)/\mathscr{I}^n$ for all $n$ (with the structure of a Weil--Deligne representation given by Example~\ref{ex:l_not_p}).
 If $\ell=p$, the theorem is the analogous statement for a $K$-linear power of the crystalline Frobenius.
 In both cases, the statement is equivalent to the semi-simplicity of the geometric Frobenius $\varphi_K$ fixed at the beginning of Section~\ref{section:WD-reps}.